Shiplake College logo

 Sixth Form

-An excellent A Level portfolio opens the door for further study and a career in art, design architecture, teaching, fashion textiles, ceramics, commercial art, photography, theatre design, film and video.
+An excellent A-level portfolio opens the door for further study and a career in art, design architecture, teaching, fashion textiles, ceramics, commercial art, photography, theatre design, film and video.
+For talented artists, the opportunities are enormous.
 Shiplake offers first-class training and assistance for budding artists, and teachers are always eager to help Foundation Course applicants prepare a suitable portfolio.